2-Fluorodeschloroketamine: History

 The synthesis of 2-FDCK was first described in a 2013 paper as part of a larger effort to synthesize and evaluate new anesthetic drugs based on ketamine and its analogues.
 Ketamine itself was first introduced in 1964 and was approved for clinical use in 1970.
 Since then it has become one of the most important and applicable general anesthetics as well as a popular recreational drug.

 The use of 2-FDCK as a research chemical has been reported in various countries.
 Many of these new psychoactive substances (NPS) appear on the drug market in order to circumvent existing drug policies.
 2-FDCK was first formally notified by the EMCDDA in 2016, alongside 65 other new substances.
 Due to its recent appearance, little research has been done on the compound so far.

+In January 2023, Israeli Biotech company "Clearmind Medicine Inc." announced the successful completion of a preclinical study examining 2-FDCK in a rat model of depression, with the compound outperforming ketamine in longevity of antidepressant effect.

 Chemistry

 Structure

 The full chemical name of 2-FDCK is 2-(2-fluorophenyl)-2-(methylamino)cyclohexan-1-one.

 2-FDCK belongs to a class of compounds called arylcyclohexylamines which contains various other drugs such as PCP and ketamine.
 Their general structure consists of a cyclohexylamine unit with an aryl group attached to the same carbon as the amine.
 2-FDCK has an o-fluorophenyl group as an aryl substituent and the amine group is methylated.
 The cyclohexyl ring features a ketone group next to the amine position.

 The chemical structure of 2-FDCK differs from ketamine only in that there is a fluorine atom attached to the phenyl group.
 Ketamine has a chlorine atom in that position.